Detailed VorpX Review

 Overall Rank: 9.4 out of 10

 Considering to buy and download vorpX for yourself?
-There aren’t many reviews of this program, so I decided to do an article on vorpX after using it for over a year.
+I’ve used this program for many years now, and can give you all the pros and cons from personal experience.
+I’ve come to notice that there aren’t many reviews of this program, so I decided to do an article on vorpX after using it for over 3 years now.
 Keep in mind, it is mostly for those who are new to a VR scene, and are not familiar with all the third-party programs.

 Introduction to VorpX

-VorpX is a 3D injection program made specifically for Oculus Rift.
-With VorpX you are able to play DirectX 9-11 games that do not natively support virtual reality devices like Oculus Rift.
-If not for vorpX, you couldn’t play GTA 5, Far Cry Series, Fallout 4, Bioshock: Infinite or 150 other triple-A games with your Rift.
+VorpX is a 3D injection program made specifically for Oculus Rift and HTC Vive.
+With VorpX you are able to play DirectX 9-11 games that do not natively support virtual reality devices like Rift or Vive.
+If not for vorpX, you couldn’t play GTA 5, Far Cry Series, Fallout 4, Bioshock: Infinite or 150 other triple-A games with your head mounted display.

 Ralf – the maker of vorpX – started to work on his program in 2012/2013, around the same time that DK1 was released to the public.
-He spent several hundreds of hours on testing various VR related things so that he could identify and resolve issues that arise with playing older games on Oculus Rift.
+He spent several hundreds of hours on testing various VR related things so that he could identify and resolve issues that arise with playing older games on VR masks.

 How Does VorpX Work?

-How it works is, it basically injects itself into game files, and divides the game screen for each Oculus Rift lens.
+How it works is, it basically injects itself into game files, and divides the game screen for each virtual reality lens.
 There is no other VR program that can inject itself into so many games like vorpX can.

-Once it is running, just turn on your Oculus Rift and launch a game that is on the list.
+Once it is running, just turn on your Rift or Vive and launch a game that is on the list.
 The 3D effect you get will be much more immersive compared to regular 3D monitors that cost thousands of dollars.
 Why, you might ask?

 Regular 3D monitor separates focus and convergence.
 It’s because they simply cannot give the same effects as human eyes can.
-With Oculus Rift however, separate screen create an additional 3D effect that is similar to everyday world.This is why everyone is absolutely baffled when trying out the Rift for the first time.
+With VR however, separate screen create an additional 3D effect that is similar to everyday world.This is why everyone is absolutely baffled when trying out VR for the first time.
 VorpX helps us to do that with a feature called Adaptive 3D-Algorithm that simulates they way our eyes focus.
 It’s only one of the features that vorpX has.

 Pros and Cons of VorpX